Olivia5k/makefile-executor.el/README.md

 *  `makefile-executor-execute-project-target`: Bring up a selection of all the Makefiles in the current project.
 The selected one is executed as per `makefile-executor-execute-target` above.
+*  `makefile-executor-execute-last`: Execute the last makefile target for the project.
+If none has been run, this executes `makefile-executor-execute-project-target`.

 ### License